SoftwareAG/c8y-docs/content/dtm/localization.md

 ### To add and edit translations {#to-add-and-edit-translations}

- You can add or edit translations for all the Identifier in two ways:
+ You can add or edit translations for every identifier in two ways:

 1. Hover over the respective column for the edit icon to be visible.
 2. Click the icon to select the desired language.